philipp-luettecke/thm-grade-grabber/README.md

 To enable the script as a service in Linux, you can use the provided script `setup.sh` Move to the cloned repository and execute the script with `sudo` rights.

+**Note** The script is running like this on a Raspberry Pi Zero W. It may be neccessary to change the User in the file `/etc/systemd/system/thm-grade-grabber.service` from `pi` to `root` when using the script on a generic linux machine.

 ```bash
 cd thm-grade-grabber
 sudo ./setup.sh